tiagopmartins/algorithm-visualizer/README.md

 3. The third click enables the wall drawing (NO HOLDING THE BUTTON NEEDED)
 4. The fourth click disables the wall drawing

+## Additional Information

+This was a fun project for me to learn more about React and Javascript.
+With this, no big optimizations were done, although there is room for that.
+Enjoy!

 ## License
 MIT